-DEQ recommends that the Environmental Quality Commission:
+DEQ recommends that the Oregon Environmental Quality Commission:

 Adopt the proposed PERMANENT rules in Attachment A as part of chapter 340 of the Oregon Administrative Rules.
 Approve incorporating these rule amendments into the Oregon Clean Air Act State Implementation Plan under OAR 340-200-0040.